SuperCoder-101/Raspberry-Pi-24-7-BeeCamera/README.md

 Keeps 2 archived log files before deleting old ones.

 Example:
-If today's logrotates, yesterday's and the day before yesterday's logs will be kept, then the oldest will be deleted
+If today's log rotates, yesterday's and the day before yesterday's logs will be kept, then the oldest will be deleted

 hourly